Eena contemplated Shanks’ story as she slouched on the edge of the

 Her opponent’s violet eyes burned wild with hunger—the lion set to

-of sympathy existed in his face or form.
+pounce on the frightened lamb.
+No sign of sympathy existed in his face or form.

 His sword rose and swung down heavily.
+It hit with a loud clang, but not like

-It hit with a loud clang, but not like anyone expected.
-The blade stopped short of Eena’s shoulder,
+anyone expected.
+The blade stopped short of Eena’s shoulder, her hands held up

-her hands held up in a halting gesture beneath it.
+in a halting gesture beneath it.
 The necklace was shining, activated to create

 a force field that reverberated on contact with Shank’s sword.
-Eena gestured with her hands as if shoving the
+Eena gestured

-danger away.
-Her attacker flew
+with her hands as if shoving the danger away.
+Her attacker flew backwards.
+He

-backwards.
-He landed hard in the middle
+landed hard in the middle of the floor.

 Everyone gasped.